keycloakify/docs.keycloakify.dev/keycloakify-in-my-codebase/as-a-subproject-of-your-monorepo/nx-integrated-monorepo.md

 </code></pre>

 Now if you run `npm run build-keycloak-theme` it will generate the JAR in dist/apps/keycloak-theme.

+> Note: In version v10.0.0-rc.135 or higher, you need commit or stash your changes and run `mkdir -p apps/keycloak-theme/src/account/ && npx keycloakify initialize-account-theme --project apps/keycloak-theme` for create the `account` folder (more details in [Account Theme](./../../account-theme/README.md)).

 <figure><img src="../../.gitbook/assets/Screenshot 2024-06-30 at 12.29.58.png" alt=""><figcaption></figcaption></figure>